 Once you install it, your issue should be resolved.
 If there are no new versions of the program, move to the next solution.

 3] Disable DSA Service

 If ending the task doesn’t work for you, and there is no update available, disable Intel DSA Service until an update is available that you can download and fix the issue.
-But for now, follow the prescribed steps to stop Intel(R) Driver and Support Assistant.
+Here are the steps to disable DSA Service for Intel(R) Driver & Support Assistant:

 - Open Services from the Start Menu.

 - Look for Intel(R) Driver & Support Assistant.